BoldGrid/boldgrid-staging/readme.txt

 == Changelog ==

+= 1.2.3 In progress =
+* Bug fix:		JIRA WPB-2075	If themes are lazy loaded, staging button does not appear on later themes.

 = 1.2.2 =
 * Misc:			JIRA WPB-2344	Updated readme.txt for Tested up to 4.6.1.
 * Bug fix:		JIRA WPB-2336	Load BoldGrid settings from the correct WP option (site/blog).
 * Update:		JIRA WPB-2378	Set the version constant from plugin file.
 * Bug fix:						If a post type isn't found, then don't query.

 = 1.2.1 =
 * Misc:			JIRA WPB-2256	Updated readme.txt for Tested up to: 4.6.